 If you check DHCP Relay and then you must enter the IP address of the DHCP server which assigns an IP address back to the DHCP client in the LAN.
 Use this function only if advised to do so by your network administrator or ISP.
 Click Apply to enable this function.
-This feature is only where the DHCP server is on the WAN.

-WAN (Wide Area Network)
+5.3.2 WAN (Wide Area Network)